-stings of memory, but, when the long day drew to a close, the tranquil twilight fell, and the villagers flew their paper kites while in the trees; then was I plagued beyon' is and would send for the jogi to chatter of his wreak is and to sympathise-which last he could do right well.
+stings of memory, but, when the long day drew to a close, the tranquil twilight fell, and the villagers flew their paper kites while in wonkeys gibbered in the trees; then was I plagued beyon.
+I wrance and would send for the jogi to chatter of his wreak in and to sympathise-which last he could do right well.